omundy/learn-computers/topics/documentation.md

 ## Capture everything

-🚫 "I'll just record a quick screen capture ..."

-Documentation should be an ongoing process:
+If you document your process from the outset, it will help:

-- To help create the work, tracking progress from conception to completion.
+- Create the work, tracking progress from conception to completion.
-- To archive iterations, things learned, and successes and failures that you can reference later.
+- Archive iterations, concepts, and successes and failures that you can reference later.
-- To tell the story of your project: Parents, professors, peers, potential employers, grad schools, award committees, other academics, the world.
+- Tell the story of your project to parents, professors, peers, potential employers, grad schools, award committees, other academics, the world.

 Continue reading for examples and tips...